 photo: Beth Laderbergh

 Thomas Dempster (b.
 1980, Michigan) is a composer writing predominantly chamber, electroacoustic, and multimedia works.
 With nearly 100 completed works, his output ranges from solo miniatures to extended works for orchestra with soloists.
 His music bears accessible yet decidedly individualistic traits, from tonal references to extended techniques, from use of classical forms to experimental soundscapes and video works.
+Informed by the natural world, folklore, scientific phenomena, the paranormal, and poliitcs, his music explores intersections between wonder, surrealism, the mundane and everyday, black humor, and tinkering with the ideas of beauty for the hell of it.
 While at home with all instruments and ensembles, Dempster has composed extensively for flute, bassoon, saxophone, and digital media, with an increasing interest in art song, video works, and Jazz.
 His works have been described as having “an impressive sense of physicality” (Computer Music Journal), and as being “distinct and clever” (Flutist Quarterly) and “restless, aggressive, playful, eerie…a multifaceted, whimsical evocation” (J. Harvey, Indianapolis Star).